philipp-digianvittorio/SafeWayHome/README.md

   - incidents that fall into more than one category
   - no street name/only street number
   - "Vortäuschen einer Straftat" - extra category or dismiss?
+- interface:
+  - pins with incidents: over Street names or coordinates?
+  - dropdown with 2 cities (coordinates would be fixed)

 ## Useful Links
 ### Interface